rothomas/api_flow/README.md

 ```

 Functions must be extremely basic.
 Their arguments (if any) must be expressible as JSON primitives, and their return
 values must be convertible to `str`.
-It is also not possible to perform any nested template substitution.
-This last
+Keyword args are not supported.
+It is also not possible to perform any nested
-limitation is mitigated somewhat by the fact that the current context is passed as the first parameter of the function.
+template substitution when calling a function.
+This last limitation is mitigated somewhat by the fact that the
+current context is passed as the first parameter of the function.

 The function path defaults to `<data_path>/functions` but can be overridden using `Config.function_path` or the
 `FUNCTION_PATH` environment variable.